Frequently Asked Questions about General Information

 The TA will use a separate device (computer or tablet) to start and monitor the test session via the Test Administrator Interface.
 Throughout test administration, the TA can assist the student in navigating and entering responses.

 Who can administer the WY-ALT?

-All Test Administrators (TA) who administer the WY-ALT must be an employee of a district, hold a license/certificate/permit issued by the PTSB, take the online TA Certification Course, and attend a Spring 2022 WY-ALT TA Training.
+All Test Administrators (TA) who administer the WY-ALT must be a certified employee of a district, hold a license/certificate/permit issued by the PTSB, take the online TA Certification Course, and attend a Spring 2024 WY-ALT TA Training.

 Should students who are not expected to do well on the general assessment (WY-TOPP) participate in the alternate assessment (WY-ALT)?

 The decision about a student’s participation in the WY-ALT must NOT be made on the basis of the student’s “perceived probability” of poor achievement on the general assessment.
 As many students as possible should participate in the general assessment.